go to site Jessica Freame, Project Director, Ten Year Mental Health Plan Implementation,

 Dr. Hastak received his undergraduate education in India, MSCE degree from the University of Cincinnati, and PhD in Civil Engineering from Purdue University.
 In addition, he has achieved three certificates from Cornell University in Executive Leadership, Financial Management, and Advanced Strategic Human Resource Management.
 He worked as a Postdoc at Georgia Tech and as a faculty at NYU-Tandon School of Engineering, University of Cincinnati, and currently at Purdue University.

-grafici in tempo reale per opzioni binarie Board Member, Safe America Foundation
+recensioni positive opzioni binarie segretaria messina Board Member, Safe America Foundation

 Board Member, New York Says Thank You Foundation

 Suzanne is a certified, award-winning and internationally-recognized author, crisis management consultant, instructor and speaker, who has helped governments, communities and companies plan for and respond to disasters for nearly twenty years.
 She was recently named 2016’s ‘Continuity & Resilience Consultant of the Year – North America’ by the Business Continuity Institute (BCI), and has received several other recent awards, including the 2016 Business Excellence Award, ‘Emergency Management Consultant of the Year – Canada’, the 2016 Innovation & Excellence Award – Sustained Excellence in Emergency Management (Canada), as well as the 2015 Innovation & Excellence Award, ‘Excellence in Emergency Management – Canada’, and named 2015’s ‘Best Crisis Management Consultant – Ontario’.
 She is also the recipient of the 2014 International Business Excellence Award – Crisis Communications Consultant of the Year (Canada), and the 2014 Alumni Achievement Award from her alma mater, Cambrian College.